davekinkead/reasons/README.md

 There are three key parts to *Reasons*:

-  - highlighter
+  - Highlighter
-  - mapper
+  - Argument Mapper
-  - scaffolder
+  - Scaffolder

 ### Highlighter